minibolt-guide/minibolt/guide/system/operating-system.md

     🚨 In this case, when you are log in with the `"admin"` user, remember to assign the owner of the `/data` directory to the `"admin"` user, in the step [data directory](https://twofaktor.github.io/minibolt/guide/system/configuration.html#data-directory), discarding the creating of the `"/data"` folder already created in the before step.

-1. Confirm destructive action by selecting the "Continue" option
+1. Confirm destructive action by selecting the "Continue" option.
+Pres ENTER

-1. The admin username is reserved for the system to use in the first place, so we are going to create a temporary user which we will delete later.
+1. The username "admin" is reserved for use by the system, to use in the first place, so we are going to create a temporary user which we will delete later.
 Complete the profile configuration form with the following. ⚠️ IMPORTANT step!

     * > **name:** temp
     * > **user:** temp
     * > **server name:** minibolt
     * > **password:** PASSWORD [A]

-1. Check "Install OpenSSH server" by pressing the ENTER key and down to select "Done" box and press ENTER again. ⚠️ IMPORTANT step!
+1. Press ENTER to check "Install OpenSSH server" by pressing the ENTER key and down to select "Done" box and press ENTER again. ⚠️ IMPORTANT step!

 1. If you want to preinstall some additional software (not recommended), select them, if not, press "done" directly to jump to the installation next step